josefsbreakfast/Polaris-Protocol/👻_Apparitional_Objects/👻_Glitchy_Ghosties/🍄_Memetic_Ghosts/🐛_algorithmic_scp_unknown_class.md

-# ⚖️ Algorithmic SCP: “Glitch in the System” Meme
+# 🐛 Algorithmic SCP: “Glitch in the System” Meme; Unknown Class

 **First created:** 2025-12-06 | **Last updated:** 2025-12-06
 *Diagnostic pass on an emergent AI-video meme that targets “uncategorisable” users and erodes faith in systems.*